[For I know the plans I have for You]

 The Lord has woken me up early this morning, so here I am once again writing up a storm.
 I’ve been writing so much lately that I feel as if I’m buried in it.

 Many of the things I’ve written, still need to be typed, while others are in the editing process.
 I’m looking at all of it as if it’s quickly becoming a mountain.
 I have no idea what needs doing, in what order I am supposed to proceed, or when it will be posted.
 The weight of it, is starting to feel so heavy.
 This too, I understand, is not without purpose; God is showing me how easy it is to get buried.

 We all do it–that is, we get ahead of Him, whether we say that we will do something without waiting for His go ahead, or whether it’s the lies that we believe, that have us burried—sky high, even

 We’ve learned all to well, to stifle God’s voice, and we can even harden our hearts when we don’t understand.
 We are a very stubborn bunch.
 Just like the Isrealites, we don’t always listen too well.

 The lyrics to the last song I posted (Winter Snow) refers to Jesus like this:

 To the earth below”

 Jesus wasn’t forceful.
-He never forced anyone to listen.
-Today, it’s no different.
-He still speaks in that quiet and gentle manner through the Holy Spirit, but if we aren’t listening, we simply won’t hear Him.
+He never forced anyone to listen, however, we’ve been told several times through Scripture that those who have ears should listen.
+Today, things are no different, Jesus still speaks in that quiet and gentle manner through the Holy Spirit, but if we aren’t listening, we simply won’t hear Him.

 “And after the earthquake a fire; but the LORD was not in the fire: and after the fire a still small voice.”